A stellar dynamical mass measurement of an inactive black hole at redshift 2

-A class of ``relic'' galaxies in the local universe have similar structural and stellar population properties to quiescent galaxies at $z > 2$ and are proposed to be rare instances of such systems that escaped mergers and survived intact to the present day \cite{Trujillo14}.
-We can now directly test this proposition by comparing the resolved stellar kinematics and $M_{\bullet}$ of the relics to MRG-M0138.
-Its rapidly rotating disk and peaked central velocity dispersion strongly resemble the kinematics of the relics \cite{Yildirim15,FerreMateu17}.
-High-resolution stellar dynamical measures indicate that the relics are outliers on the $M_{\bullet}$--$M_{\rm bulge}$ relation but not the $M_{\bullet}$--$\sigma$ relation \cite{Walsh-N1271,Walsh-N1277,Walsh-Mrk1216,Cohn21,Cohn23,Cohn24}, like MRG-M0138 (Figs.~\ref{fig3}C-D).
-Our detailed observations of MRG-M0138 support the interpretation of relics as relatively unaltered descendants of early quiescent galaxies.
+A rare class of galaxies in the local Universe, known as relics, have been interpreted as the descendants of galaxies that quenched at $z \gtrsim 2$ and experienced no significant mergers afterward, thereby surviving intact to $z \sim 0$ \cite{Trujillo14}.
+We test this interpretation by comparing the resolved stellar kinematics and $M_{\bullet}$ of MRG-M0138 to those of the relic galaxies.
+The rapidly rotating disk and peaked central velocity dispersion of MRG-M0138 (Fig.~\ref{fig1}C-D) resemble the kinematics of relic galaxies \cite{Yildirim15,FerreMateu17}.
+Stellar dynamical models indicate that the relic galaxies, like MRG-M0138, are outliers on the $M_{\bullet}$--$M_{\rm bulge}$ relation but not the $M_{\bullet}$--$\sigma$ relation \cite{Walsh-N1271,Walsh-N1277,Walsh-Mrk1216} (Figs.~\ref{fig3}C-D).
+Our results therefore support the interpretation of relic galaxies as being undisturbed descendants of early quiescent galaxies.

-MRG-M0138 provides a glimpse of the dominant, inactive population of massive black holes in the distant universe.
-Larger samples will be needed to map the demographics of these black holes and understand their coevolution, if any, with their host galaxies.
-Further observations of lensed quiescent galaxies may provide additional insights, while 30\,m--class telescopes will be able to resolve the sphere of influence of the most massive black holes at any distance, even without the aid of gravitational lensing.